School Essentials2025-05-07T21:48:59+00:00

 Attendance

-If a child is unable to attend school for any reason the school must have a telephone call before the start of school or a note from the parents explaining the situation.
-If a child normally travels on a school bus the bus driver also needs to be contacted.
+If a child is unable to attend school for any reason parents/caregiers must call before the start of school and leave a message on the answering machine if no answer is received.
+We require a note from the parents explaining the situation if no phone call is possible.
+If a child normally travels on a school vans in the first instance the Principal must be contacted and informed followed by the van driver as early as possible before the start of their run.
 The electronic version on this website can also be used.
+The school must be informed asap of any student being collected from school or a change to the usual routine.

 Appointments with Teachers